 - Your Canadian education will give you opportunities for permanent residence before graduation, through various provincial immigration programs

 - Your spouse will receive an open work permit

 - Your children are entitled to attend public school

 - Your whole family receives government health insurance

 Canada welcomes foreign students, as they are the most valuable candidates for immigration.
 The economic value of foreign students is equivalent to Canada’s auto, aircraft, and lumber exports.

-However, while foreign students are a major asset to Canada, obtaining a student visa is not an easy process.
+However, while foreign students are a major asset to Canada, obtaining a student permit (visa) is not an easy process.

 The embassy’s directives for the student visa approval process includes dozens of factors, such as choice of university/college program, age, ability to pay for their education, whether the student is registered alone or living with their family, and more.